-I’ve been making fueling recipes, and during the process I’ve been craving oatmeal cookies.
+I’ve been craving coconut oatmeal cookies!
 I honestly have no idea why.
 I’m not a huge sweet eater, and oatmeal cookies were never my thing anyway.
 Coconut, on the other hand, has always been my thing, so finding something that blends them seemed perfect.

 Because I had dark chocolate chips and cranberries on hand, why not…